 You can install Calysto Scheme with Python3:

-` pip3 install --upgrade calysto-scheme --user python3 -m calysto_kernel install --user `
+` pip3 install --upgrade calysto-scheme --user python3 -m calysto_scheme install --user `

 or in the system kernel folder with:

-` sudo pip3 install --upgrade calysto-scheme sudo python3 -m calysto_kernel install `
+` sudo pip3 install --upgrade calysto-scheme sudo python3 -m calysto_scheme install `

 Change pip3/python3 to use a different pip or Python.
 The version of Python used will determine how Calysto Scheme is run.

-Use it in the console, qtconsole, or notebook with IPython 3:
+Use it in the Jupyter console, qtconsole, or notebook:

-` ipython console --kernel calysto_scheme ipython qtconsole --kernel calysto_scheme ipython notebook --kernel calysto_scheme `
+` jupyter console --kernel calysto_scheme jupyter qtconsole --kernel calysto_scheme jupyter notebook `